fbpx

 Paçanga böreği

-Being one of the most flavorful böreks, Paçanga is a rolled fried pastry, resembling “Sigara böreği”.
-A mixture of pastrami, cheese, green pepper, and tomato is prepared.
+Being one of the most flavorful böreks, Paçanga is a rolled fried pastry, resembling to “Sigara böreği”.
+A mixture of pastrami, cheese, green pepper and tomato is prepared.
 Compared to “Sigara böreği”, it is more generously filled, and shaped bigger.
 Before frying, the rolled pastry is dipped into bread crumbs.
 By doing so, the detail of bread crumbs adds a nice texture to it.

 Kürt böreği

 Kürt böreği, when compared to the other böreks, isn't as common.
 While all the other böreks are savory, this one is sweet.
-Plenty of sheets of phyllo dough are consecutively layered with butter and olive oil.
+Plenty sheets of phyllo dough are consecutively layered with butter and oil.
 Being a tray pastry, Kürt böreği is cut and served in cubes, topped with plenty of powdered sugar.

--by Tom Brosnahan, updated by Julide Koca
+— by Tom Brosnahan edited by Julide Koca

 Visit our Facebook group: